ndag/persistence-curv-sets/README.md

 		- Matlab can only work with physical cores.
 See https://www.mathworks.com/matlabcentral/answers/80129-definitive-answer-for-hyperthreading-and-the-parallel-computing-toolbox-pct#answer_89845 for a more detailed explanation.
 In short, logical cores require hyperthreading, but this negatively impacts Matlab's performance more often than not.
 3. Set the simulation parameters:
 	- `nReps`: Number of samples to take from $dX$.
 	- `dim`: The dimension of homology that you want to calculate.
-The program will automatically set `n=2*dim+2` to calculate the principal persistence set.
+The program will automatically set `n=2*dim+2` to calculate the *principal* persistence set.
-4. Once you've decided on the above paramters, run Persistence_parsave_dX.m from the Matlab command window.
+4. Once you've decided on the above parameters, run Persistence_parsave_dX.m from the Matlab command window.
 This will produce a .mat file containing the results.

 ## Output
 The script produces a graph of $D_{n,k}^\mathrm{VR}(X)$, as described in the paper and in the figure above.
 It also saves the following variables in results_file.mat: